Instance-Optimality of Bidirectional PageRank Estimation: Lower Bounds

 \subsection{Equivalent Graphs}

 We now consider the execution process of algorithm $A$ with a random seed $R$, denoted by $A_R$.
-We call a query \emph{bad} if it causes any vertex in $W$ or the vertex pair $\{x, y\}$ to be visited; all other queries are considered \emph{good}.
-We call a random seed $R$ good for $A$ if $A_R$ makes no bad queries.
+We call a query \emph{bad} if it causes any vertices or edges that we assumed unvisited to be visited; good otherwise.
+We call a random seed $R$ {\em good} for $A$ if $A_R$ makes no bad queries.
+Recall that when we visit an edge or a non-edge, we also visit the end-vertices, so a good query does not involve any edge incident to an assumed unvisited vertex.